salbaroudi/web3BlockchainRampup/2b_JS_AsyncProg/JS_Async_Book/readme.md

 5) We Combined Promises with our usual setTimeout, postMessage hacks, and this does work reasonably well however...

 **Async and Await guarentee that asyncronous, non-blocking code will execute sequentially, allow for caller functions to continue doing work (if there is some to do), and does this with simple and short keyword syntax, compared to what we see in attempts 1-4.
-It is a complete solution, that is easy to use with few drawbacks.**
+In addition, we can use await in parallel (see examples), getting fast results that still occur in sequence.
+It is a complete solution.**